 This is even funnier in the manga, due to the fact that Kurama briefly starts to lose his temper.
 When Yusuke later asks him to help nab a monster at a girls' school, Kurama bitterly asks, "Should I wear a disguise, or shouldn't I bother?"

-Kagemiya Sen from the Kekkaishi manga can be easily mistaken for a female due to his face shape and hairstyle.
-This is also noted by the other characters in the manga itself, to Sen's displeasure.
+Kagemiya Sen from Kekkaishi can be easily mistaken for a female due to his face shape and hairstyle.
+This is also noted by the other characters in the manga itself, much to Sen's displeasure.